augustin-barillec/fictionary/README.md

   token_rotation_enabled: false
 ```

-Then you have to create a second Slack app named cypress just for
+Then you have to create a second Slack app named cypress for
-creating channels in the workspace T. Each channel will host a specific
+setting up channels in the workspace T. Each channel will host a specific
 Cypress test.

 ```yaml